Love Santa Cruz Chili & Spice Co.

 http://georgesburgersla.com/

-You are on the westside.
+You are on the Westside.
 The traffic is a bitch.
 The air is not as hot as the valley that you escaped from.
 It’s overcast and you don’t surf anyways.
 There is no parking by the beach.
-It’s a mess.
+It’s a mess all over.
 The Dude of Food knows the best thing you can do is go get some food at Georges Burgers on Lincoln Blvd and head back home.
 Georges Burgers is located at 3101 Lincoln Blvd in Santa Monica, CA 90405

 You can call in your request ahead at 310-452-0445